kharikri/CarND-Kidnapped-Vehicle-Project/WebSocketInstallation.md

 7. sudo rm /usr/lib/libuWS.so
 8. cd to wherever your CarND-Kidnapped-Vehicle-Project/ is
 9. ./install-ubuntu.sh
-10. mkdir build && cd build
-11. cmake .. && make
-12. ./particle_filter (Make sure you also run the simulator on Windows machine)

 Step 9 may fail for number of reasons as listed below: